-Essentially, by incorporating BHB into your supplement regimen, your body receives a fast-acting source of ketones to utilize; thus, even if you consume a carbohydrate-rich diet, exogenous BHB can provide many of the benefits of nutritional ketosis.
+By incorporating BHB into your supplement regimen, your body receives a fast-acting source of ketones to utilize.
+Thus, even if you consume a carbohydrate-rich diet, exogenous BHB can provide many of the benefits of nutritional ketosis.

 There’s also a handful of scientific studies that suggest BHB regulates appetite, enhances cognition, fights inflammation, reduces the risk of cancer, and impedes age-related neurodegeneration.
 [1,2,3]

-Most exogenous BHB comes bound to a salt, like magnesium or calcium, which is more absorbable by your body.
+Most exogenous BHB is bound to a salt, like magnesium or calcium, which is easier for your body to absorb.
 Thus, you’ll most likely see that exogenous ketones supplements have BHB salts listed on the ingredient panel.
 If they’re not, you should be wary of the product’s efficacy.

 Now that you have a clear grasp of where BHB comes from, it’s pertinent to understand what the heck it does and why you should care.
 Read on as the next section details the roles of BHB and its benefits.

 Ultimately, BHB is the primary substrate the initiates nutritional ketosis in your body.
-Once BHB is synthesized, it can be broken down to both acetoacetic acid and acetate (meaning BHB has the most energetic potential of all three ketone bodies).
+Once BHB is synthesized, it can be broken down to both acetoacetic acid and acetate.
 This applies to both endogenous and exogenous BHB.

 So you can see why BHB is so critical for maintaining energy levels and cognitive function.
 Naturally, you might be wondering whether or not BHB is safe?
 In most cases, yes; read on to learn more about the safety of BHB.